Shubhamsaboo/awesome-llm-apps/rag_tutorials/rag_database_routing/README.md

 - **RAG Orchestration**: Utilizes Langchain for orchestrating the retrieval augmented generation process, ensuring that the most relevant information is retrieved and presented to the user.

 - **Fallback Mechanism**: If no relevant documents are found in the databases, a LangGraph agent with a DuckDuckGo search tool is used to perform web research and provide an answer.

-- **User Interface**: Built with Streamlit, providing an intuitive and interactive user experience.

 ## How to Run?